Why is a weed hangover bad?

 While we all know about alcohol hangovers, there is little research done on the residual effects of cannabis.
 That means, going to sleep high and waking up – well, still high.

-One may feel fatigue, lethargy, brain fog, dry eyes and mouth, headaches, and/or mild nausea.
+Symptoms of weed hangover may include fatigue, lethargy, brain fog, dry eyes and mouth, headaches, and/or mild nausea.

 What research has been done on weed hangovers?